 Although Brooklands and Aintree and have previously hosted the British Grand Prix, with the event alternating between Brands Hatch and Silverstone between 1963 and 1986.
 From 1987 the British Grand Prix has been exclusively held at Silverstone with the Northamptonshire track known as the home of British motor sport.

 Rather fittingly it is a Brit that has the most British Grand Prix wins.
-Lewis Hamilton has finished in first position on seven occasions between 2008 and 2020.
+Lewis Hamilton has finished in first position on eight occasions between 2008 and 2021.

 In 2020 there were two Grand Prix in Britain, the British Grand Prix followed by the 70th Anniversary Grand Prix one week later.
 Both races took place at Silverstone.

 Silverstone has had many alterations over the years but currently has 18 corners in circuit of just under 5.9 km.
 The track is known for being one of the fastest in F1.More info...

 British Grand Prix Recent Winners

 |2005||Juan Pablo Montoya||Mercedes||1:24:29.588||2.739|

 *In 2020 a second race was held at Silverstone in Britain, this was known as the 70th Anniversary Grand Prix

 About the British Grand Prix

 The British Grand Prix is hosted by the Silverstone Circuit, based in Northamptonshire and Buckinghamshire in England.
 The race is the oldest F1 races in the world and is paired only with the Italian Grand Prix as being part of the first championship season in 1950 (British Grand Prix deemed the first as it was the first race run in the calendar).